The Rainforest Alliance (“Rainforest Alliance”, “we”, “us” and “our”) places a high priority on protecting your privacy.

 Information We Collect and Receive

-We collect and receive information about you in a few different ways:
+Depending on your interactions with our Services, we may collect and/or receive personal information about you in a few different ways.

-- When you contact us, for instance by email or filling out a form on our website, you may give us information such as your name, telephone number, email address, physical address, and other demographic information;
+- When you contact us, for instance, by email or filling out a form on our website such as our newsletter subscription, you may give us your personal information such as your name, telephone number, email address, physical address, and other demographic information;

-- When you donate funds online, you give us your billing information, which may include your credit card data; or
+- When you donate funds online, you give us your billing information such as credit card data;

-- When you otherwise contact us, for instance through social media.
+- When you otherwise contact us online, for instance, through social media pages; or

 - When you send us a check or make a donation by phone, we keep a record of the donation; or

-- When you meet with us in person at events or meetings, we may collect or process information about you for fundraising purposes.
+- When you meet with us in person at events or meetings, we may collect and process personal information about you for fundraising purposes.

 Others who contract or partner with us

-- When you contract with us, receive a grant from us, make a grant to us or participate in trainings.
+- When you contract with us, receive a grant from us, make a grant to us, participate in trainings, workshops or meetings with us, supply us with goods or services, or otherwise partner with us.

 Information we process about you may include the following list of data elements:

-- Contact details including: your name; home and business addresses; email addresses; phone numbers; facsimile number; instant messaging contact; or any other details contained in a signature.
+- Contact details including: your name; home and business addresses; email addresses; phone numbers; facsimile number; instant messaging contact; or any other details contained in an email signature.

 - Education and professional qualifications and professional and employment information including: degrees and schooling information; licenses and professional memberships; occupation or title; and service fees or other compensation.

-- Personal characteristics including: age; date of birth; gender; marital status; nationality; leisure and interests; and photographs, videos and audio recordings.
+- Personal characteristics including: age; date of birth; gender; marital status; nationality; leisure and interests; language preferences; and photographs, videos and audio recordings.

-- Other information: In addition to the above, we may collect further information for specific purposes.
-If we apply for a visa on your behalf we may collect passport information.
+- Other information: In addition to the above, we may collect other information for specific purposes.
+For example, we may collect geolocation data for farmers or farm group members participating in our certification schemes or sustainability programs to check for deforestation risks.
+If we apply for a visa on your behalf, we may collect passport information.
 If you make a large donation to us, we may conduct a criminal or background check for due diligence purposes.
 We may collect information about consumer products purchased in relation to our special events.
-We may collect income or salary information for special events and fundraising purposes or for purposes related to research and evaluation of our programs.
-When we publish editorial content about or conduct research and evaluation on our programs we may collect information about an individual’s economic, familial, cultural or social identity.
+We may collect income or salary information for special events, fundraising purposes or for purposes related to research and evaluation of our programs.
+When we publish editorial content about or conduct research and evaluation on our programs, we may collect information about an individual’s economic, familial, cultural or social identity.

 - Log information.
-This is information that is automatically collected and stored when you use our Services or the websites and apps of our business partners and affiliates.
-It may include, for example:
+This is information that is automatically collected and stored when you use our Online Services or the websites and apps of our business partners and affiliates, for example:

-- Information about how you access those websites, apps, and other services, your browser or operating system, your IP address, and the website you visited before visiting our Services.
+- Information about how you access those websites, apps, platforms and other services, your browser or operating system, your Internet Protocol (IP) address, and the sites you visited before using our Online Services.

 - Device information.
-This is information we automatically collect and store about the device you use when you access our Services.
-Device information includes, for example, the type of device that you are using, and certain device identifiers which may be unique to your device.
+This is information we automatically collect and store about the device used by you use when accessing our Online Services — for example, the type of device used by you and certain device identifiers which may be unique to your device.

 - Location information.
-This information can include, for example, information about your location derived from your IP address if you are on a computer, or your mobile device's more precise geolocation information.
+This information may include information about your location derived from your IP address if you are on a computer, or your mobile device’s more precise geolocation information.

-Google Analytics.
-We also collect information via Google Analytics.
-The analytics features we have implemented are Google Analytics Demographics and Interest Reporting, Remarketing, and Google Display Network Impression Reporting.
-Visitors can opt-out of Google Analytics using the Ads Settings and by using the Google Analytics Opt-out Browser Add-on.
+We also collect information via Google Analytics to understand how visitors use our website and create reports of website visitation trends.
+The analytics features we have implemented are Google Analytics Demographics and Interest Reporting, AdWords Remarketing, and Google Display Network Impression Reporting.
+Visitors can learn about Google’s practices here and may opt-out of Google Analytics by downloading the Google Analytics Opt-out Browser Add-on.

-Other information.
-We may receive additional information about you that is publicly or commercially available and combine that with the information we have collected or received about you in other ways.
-Also, we receive information about you when you choose to connect with social networking services while using our Services.
+We may receive other information about you that is publicly or commercially available and combine that with the information we have collected or received about you in other ways.
+We may receive information about you when you choose to connect with social networking websites while using our Online Services.

 How We Use the Information We Collect and Receive